What is a Chatbot?

 Can Chatbots strengthen your relationship with customers?

-Bots are the new way of communicating with consumers and you should consider how this new technology could help grow your business.
-Bots are created to help, and it allows brands and consumers to have one-on-one conversations with one another for the first time.
+Using chatbots is the new way of communicating with consumers and you should consider how this new technology could help grow your business.
+Bots are created to help customer service, and it allows brands and consumers to have one-on-one conversations with one another for the first time.
 This means brands will have a better understanding of their customers intent, which can only be a good thing.
 It is enabling brands to build quality relationships with their customers and this means customers can begin to trust brands again.
 This is every marketer’s dream.
-If we determine the correct course of action, bots may be the best thing to happen to digital marketing yet.
+If we determine the correct course of action, live chat bots may be the best thing to happen to digital marketing and customer support yet.